Jeapie/jeapie-ios/README.md

 Jeapie sdk for ios

 1. You must register in service Jeapie https://app.jeapie.com/register
-2. Copy your app_key and app_secret in Settings -> Api keys
+2. Copy your app_key and app_secret from Settings -> Api keys
 3. Copy files from folder "sdk" into your mobile project
 4. Add a couple of lines in AppDelegate.m :